abdulbaqi/abdulbaqi.github.io/_posts/2018-10-04-random-verse-python.md

 ```
 I am using `request.get(url).json()` to get the API data as json file.
 Then used the proper dictionary traverse notations to head for the data I wanted.

-I used a `while` loop that continues to wait for input under `q` is pressed.
+I used a `while` loop that continues to wait for input until `q` is pressed.

 There are lots of room to improve this code, but I will leave that for you.
 One natural extension is to move from raw code into a web app using for example `flask` framework, which I might try at some point.